 Celebrating Neighborhood-Led Partnerships

-The 12th annual Collaborative Spirit Award celebrates unique, sustainable projects that demonstrate strong neighbor leadership and community partnerships that enhance the quality of life in our community.
+The 14th annual Collaborative Spirit Award celebrates unique, sustainable projects that demonstrate strong neighbor collaboration, leadership and community partnerships that enhance the quality of life in our community.
 Awarded projects will be neighbor- and neighborhood-initiated and driven, embracing the spirit of cooperation and grassroots leadership.
 Click here for additional information about the award, criteria and selection process.

-2017 Collaborative Spirit Award Finalists
+2018 Collaborative Spirit Award Finalists

-The Pogue’s Run Art and Nature Park Task Force was formed after neighbors voted support for the project in the summer of 2016 at a near eastside Quality of Life Plan summit.
+The Pogue’s Run Art and Nature Park Revitalization Task Force was formed after neighbors voted support for the project in the summer of 2016 at a near eastside Quality of Life Plan summit.
 Working with several partners, including Indy Parks, the Department of Public Works, Otterbein Neighborhood Association and Keep Indianapolis Beautiful, neighbors cleared the trail, planted over 100 trees and erected signage.
 Paramount School of Excellence engaged 8th grade students to develop youth art installations, and The Weekly View developed a welcome/history panel of the park.
 A new grant from Reconnecting Our Waterways will enable the repair and replacement of park benches.
 The Task Force has also developed plans to maintain trails and trees, and formed the Park Watch Program in partnership with the IMPD Rangers to ensuring that the property and amenities remain safe and maintained for people to visit and enjoy.

 Previous Award Winners

-To see a listing of previous Collaborative Spirit Awardees, including four NUSA awardees in 2007, 2014, 2016 and 2017, please click here.
+To see a listing of previous Collaborative Spirit Awardees, including seven NUSA awardees in 2007, 2013, 2014, 2015, 2016, 2017 and 2018, please click here.